pepitooo/crafts/README.md

-# crafts
-Various things handmade using 3d printer or laser cutter
+# Various things handmade using 3d printer or laser cutter

 ## [Lamp](./lamp)
 Wood suspension for our dinner room